 Overview of the project

 The millions of biomedical publications that exist are a valuable, but difficult to handle resource.
 Identifying those documents that are most relevant to a particular disease or health condition is currently a costly, human intensive activity.
 The goal of this MM is to develop new algorithms to aid in the automated Named Entity Recognition (NER) of biomedical publications.

-Overview of the problem

-testing the limits of crowdsourcing for generating annotated corpora within the biomedical domain and for doing information extraction directly.
-To accomplish these tasks effectively, algorithms are needed that can learn to accurately merge data collected from multiple annotators of varying quality and integrate this data into predictive models.
+The Crowd Innovation Lab at Harvard University and Scripps Research Institute are testing the limits of crowdsourcing for generating annotated corpora within the biomedical domain and for doing information extraction directly.
+To accomplish these tasks effectively, algorithms are needed that can learn to accurately merge data collected from multiple annotators of varying quality and integrate this data into predictive models.Overview of the problem

+The National Institute of Health (NIH) has built a system on how crowd labeling can be used to annotate abstracts from Pubmed so disease characteristics can be identified.
+This open-source, supervised learning system called BANNER achieves a good level of prediction power.

-Thopen-source supervised learning system called BANNER achieves a good level of prediction power after being trained on subset of abstracts, manually annotated by experts.
-However, the training capabilities of the current algorithm are restricted to a very small (expert) dataset, which is limited by expensive expert's time.
-There is an idea that this limitation can be overcome if we teach BANNER algorithm how to further improve its accuracy by training on MTurk-annotated abstracts, potentially available in much larger quantities.
+After training on about 500 abstracts manually annotated by experts, BANNER currently accomplishes this task with precision and recall around 0.8.
+While the result is successful, the training capabilities of the current algorithm are restricted to a very small (expert) dataset, which is limited by expensive expert's time.
+There is an idea that this limitation can be overcome if we teach BANNER how to further improve its accuracy by training on abstracts annotated by non-experts (Mechanical Turkers), potentially available in much larger quantities.

-In this contest, the goal is to improve BANNER accuracy by teaching it on MTurk-annotated abstracts.
+The goal of this contest is to improve BANNER accuracy by teaching it on MTurk-annotated abstracts.

-Prizes

-[…]

-Schedule

-[…]

 Why members should be interested in?